No. 1 Duke rallies to beat Texas 85-78 in overtime (Nov 24, 2017)

 Gary Trent Jr. added 17 points for the Blue Devils (7-0), who trailed by 16 points in the second half and were forced to play five freshmen once senior Grayson Allen fouled out.

-Duke advanced to play the winner of Friday night’s late game between No. 7 Florida and No. 17 Gonzaga for the title on Sunday.
+Duke advanced to Sunday’s title game against No. 7 Florida, which beat No. 17 Gonzaga 111-105 in double overtime.

 Dylan Osetkowski had 19 points and seven rebounds for Texas (4-1), which fell short of its first-ever victory over a top-ranked team.